LYNCH·LLP

 Questions about Examiner Nathan L Laughlin

-• What is Nathan L Laughlin's overall allowance rate?
+• What is Nathan L Laughlin's allowance rate?

-His pooled allowance rate is 68%, based on 840 disposed applications across all art units in TC 2100.
+His pooled allowance rate is 68% across hundreds of decided applications in TC 2100.

-Nathan L Laughlin has a record in 7 art units within Technology Center 2100.
+Nathan L Laughlin has a record across 7 art units within Technology Center 2100.

 • Does the allowance rate vary by art unit?

 Yes.
-Allowance rates across his art units range from 55% to 80%, indicating variation in the examiner's decisions within the technology center.
+Allowance rates across his art units range from 55% to 80%.
+The pooled figure of 68% reflects the aggregate across all art units.

 ◈ RESPONDING TO AN OFFICE ACTION